The Guide on Noise-Induced Hearing Loss (NIHL)

 How is noise-induced hearing loss treated?

 Because NIHL may be temporary or permanent, treatment options depend on the type of hearing loss experienced.
-NIHL is often temporary when exposure to an intense noise is experienced in a single encounter.
-The effects of a temporary hearing loss generally disappear after 16 – 48 hours, but the long-term effects of damage to the hearing system because of noise may remain and be experienced later in life.
+NIHL is often temporary when exposure to intense noise is experienced in a single encounter.
+The effects of temporary hearing loss generally disappear after 16 – 48 hours, but the long-term effects of damage to the hearing system because of noise may remain and be experienced later in life.

 Permanent damage to the hearing system is due to the destruction of the cells in the ear that cannot be regenerated.
 In this case, hearing aids are an important tool to assist in the management of noise-induced hearing loss, because of their ability to help you hear speech sounds.
 A hearing aid can be programmed to resolve the loss in the high frequencies and assist the listener to hear the high-frequency sounds that may have been lost due to damage to the hearing system.

 However, if it continues over some time, extensive noise exposure may have damaged cells completely.
 If the hair cells are not functioning due to damage, this may result in “dead areas” in the hearing system that is incapable of helping understand sound.
 As a result, the optimum benefits of hearing aids may not be achieved.

 Sometimes, an individual may be fitted with a hearing aid to match their current hearing loss but may still be exposed to loud noise frequently.
 This will affect how effective the hearing aid is at helping one hear, because the hearing loss may worsen, whilst the hearing aid was programmed to fit the initial loss.
 It is important to continue to protect your hearing where possible, to reduce the effects of it getting worse.

 Noise-induced hearing loss is completely preventable, and if one can understand the hazardous effects of noise and identify the sources of noise, it is possible to protect your hearing health.
 Here are a few tips for preventing noise-induced hearing loss.